wangj26/IBDTransDB/README.md

   </p></h3>

 ## Run locally
 IBDTransDB runs in Shinyapps.io server that takes around 1 miniute to initialize each app for the first time access.
-To reduce the waiting time, users can also download the codes from Github and IBDTransDB database from https://www.icloud.com/iclouddrive/013D9ewhOhNjj-5tErDEWnhow#IBDTransDB and run RShiny locally.
+To reduce the waiting time, users can also download the codes from Github and IBDTransDB database from <a href="https://www.icloud.com/iclouddrive/013D9ewhOhNjj-5tErDEWnhow#IBDTransDB" target="_blank">https://www.icloud.com/iclouddrive/013D9ewhOhNjj-5tErDEWnhow#IBDTransDB</a> and run RShiny locally.
 This will make analyses much faster.